343GuiltySpark-04/cp2077-voiceswap/README.md

 The program looks kind of scary, it's a professional tool.
 But don't worry, this script will do everything for you.

+### 3. Install PowerShell

+`winget install --id Microsoft.PowerShell --source winget`

+Yep, that's it.

-### 3. Install this project:
+### 4. Install this project:

 1. Clone this repository (e.g. `git clone https://github.com/zhincore/cp2077-voiceswap` or download it as a zip and unpack).
 2. Go to the projects's folder (e.g. `cd cp2077-voiceswap`).
-3. Run `.\install.ps1` to install the project and dependencies.
+3. Run `pwsh -file .\install.ps1` to install the project and dependencies.
     **NOTE:** If you get the _"scripting is disabled on this system"_ error, run this command instead:
-    `powershell.exe -noprofile -executionpolicy bypass -file .\install.ps1`
+    `pwsh -noprofile -executionpolicy bypass -file .\install.ps1`
 4. Copy or rename file `.env.example` to `.env` and configure it for your setup.
     The example file contains comments which will hopefully help you.

 ## Usage

 Before starting, open PowerShell (or other command-line) in the project's folder and run `.\.venv\Scripts\activate` to activate venv if you haven't already.

+Also double check that pytorch was installed to use CUDA if you have an NVIDIA GPU with `pwsh -file ./check-pytorch.ps1`.
+If it returns as CPU only run.

+`pip uninstall -y torch torchvision torchaudio` then `pip install --index-url https://download.pytorch.org/whl/cu121 torch torchvision torchaudio`

 **Legend:** Parameters in `<angle brackets>` are required, ones in `[square brackets]` are optional.
 This README only shows important parameters, other parameters have defaults that guarentee seamless flow between phases.